 - Invoice number, Date, Total amount (and potentially other fields) must be present

 - PO number (if present) must exist in PO database

 - Invoice date must be in the past and cannot be more than X months old

 - Due date must be in the future and not more than Y days/months

-- For each line item, the quantity multiplied by unit price must equal the line amount
+- For each line item the quantity multiplied by unit price must equal the line amount

 - Sum of line amounts must equal net amount or total amount

-In particular, the confidence levels of column fields should rarely be used as an error detection mechanism, since column fields (e.g., line items on invoices or POs) can have dozens of values, so setting a minimum threshold over so many values can be especially unreliable, as one value is more than likely to have small confidence, so this would lead to most/all documents being routed to human validation, many times unnecessarily.
+In particular, the confidence levels of column fields should almost never be used as an error detection mechanism, since column fields (e.g., line items on invoices or POs) can have dozens of values, so setting a minimum threshold over so many values can be especially unreliable, as one value is more than likely to have small confidence, so this would lead to most/all documents being routed to human validation, many times unnecessarily.

 After the business rules have been defined, sometimes there might remain a small number of fields for which there are no business rules in place, or for which the business rules are unlikely to catch all errors.
 For this, you may need to use a confidence threshold as a last resort.

 The main tool to set this threshold is the Evaluation pipeline feature in AI Center, and specifically, the Excel spreadsheet which is output by the Evaluation pipeline in the Outputs > artifacts > eval_metrics folder.